Lilian Vaughan Morgan

 Lilian Vaughan Morgan (née Sampson; July 7, 1870 – December 6, 1952) was an American experimental biologist who made seminal contributions to the genetics of the fruit fly Drosophila melanogaster, although her work was obscured by the attention given to her husband, Nobel laureate Thomas Hunt Morgan.
 Lilian Morgan published sixteen single-author papers between 1894 and 1947.
 Probably her most significant scientific contribution was the discovery of the attached-X chromosome and an entirely new pattern of inheritance in Drosophila in 1921.
-She also discovered the closed or ring-X chromosome in 1933.
-Both are important research tools today.
+She later described a ring-X chromosome in Drosophila melanogaster in 1933, an early example of a ring chromosome in animals.
+Ring chromosomes had previously been described in plants by Mikhail Sergeevich Navashin in 1930 and were subsequently studied in maize by Barbara McClintock in the early 1930s.

 Early life

 Morgan was born in 1870 in Hallowell, Maine.
 She was orphaned at the age of three when her parents and younger sister died of tuberculosis.
 After the death of her parents, Morgan and her older sister Edith were raised by her maternal grandparents in Germantown, Pennsylvania.

 Early research career

 Morgan enrolled as an undergraduate student at Bryn Mawr in 1887.
 She majored in biology and was advised by Martha Carey Thomas.
 After graduating with honors in 1891, she spent the summer at the Marine Biological Laboratory in Woods Hole, Massachusetts, where Edmund Beecher Wilson, one of her previous zoology professors, introduced her to her future graduate advisor and husband, Thomas Hunt Morgan.

-In the autumn of 1891, a Morgan earned a fellowship, which enabled her to study the musculature of chitons at the University of Zurich with Arnold Lang, a comparative anatomist and student of Ernst Haeckel.
+In the autumn of 1891, Morgan earned a fellowship, which enabled her to study the musculature of chitons at the University of Zurich with Arnold Lang, a comparative anatomist and student of Ernst Haeckel.
 She returned to Bryn Mawr in 1892, where she earned a Master of Science in biology in 1894, under the advisory of Thomas Morgan.
 After graduation, she published her work on the musculature of chitons, returned to Woods Hole as an independent investigator, and spent many summers investigating breeding, development and embryology in amphibians.